supertestnet/statechainjs/README.md

 Mercury implementation

 - MuSig
-- Absolute Timelocks: The decrementing timelock backup mechanism limits the number of transfers that can be made within the lock-out time.
-The user is responsible for submitting backup transactions to the Bitcoin network at the correct time, and applications can do this automatically.
+- Absolute Timelocks: these limit the amount of time you can hold a statechain utxo before you must submit (and pay for) its backup transaction on the base layer.
+The user is responsible for doing so at the correct time, and applications can do this automatically.
 - HSM for Key Deletion: Utilizes a Hardware Security Module (HSM) to semi-prove key deletion.
 - Lightning Network Interoperability